max-mapper/get-dat/markdown/03-working-with-json.md

 Let's put some data into dat.

-There are three formats that dat can import: [Newline-delimited JSON](http://ndjson.org/), CSV and [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+There are three formats that dat can import: <a href="http://ndjson.org/" target="_blank">Newline-delimited JSON</a>, CSV and <a href="https://developers.google.com/protocol-buffers/" target="_blank">Protocol Buffers</a>.
 In this tutorial we will only work with JSON to keep things simple.

 ## What is newline-delimited JSON